voice-over-vision/vov-chrome-extension/README.md

 # 👁️ Voice-Over Vision

 Voice-Over Vision transforms YouTube watching for the visually impaired, making every video more accessible and enjoyable.
-Like a friend whispering in your ear, this Chrome Extension narrates the unseen parts of a video, filling in the blanks where audio alone falls short.
+Like a friend sitting next to you, this Chrome Extension narrates the unseen parts of a video, filling in the blanks where audio alone falls short.
 It smartly sifts through videos, picking out details that you might miss otherwise, and uses text-to-speech technology to bring those visuals to life through vivid descriptions.
 With Voice-Over Vision, every story is fully told, ensuring everyone gets the complete picture, no matter what.

 <p align="center">
  <a href="#features">Features</a> •